Why Robot Vacuums With Lidar Mapping Revolutionize Home Cleaning?

-While lidar technology is smart and reliable, let’s talk about what you can do to optimise the efficiency of robot vacuums with lidar.
+While lidar technology is smart and reliable, let’s talk about what you can do to optimize the efficiency of robot vacuums with lidar.

 Although lidar can detect obstacles and work around them, removing objects or clutter from the room can definitely help to prevent obstacles from interfering with the lidar robot vacuum cleaner's navigation, as well as faster cleaning process.

 ECOVACS is devoted to use laser and visual sensing technologies, including lidar, to enhance the environmental perception of robot vacuums.
-The top-of-the-range TrueMapping navigation systemuses lidar technology and laser sensors to detect the environment from large furnitures down to objects as small as 2mm, enabling it to plan an efficient cleaning path that minimises missed or repeated spots.
-The interactive map on the mobile ECOVACS HOME app also allows you to fully customise the cleaning settings, selecting target areas that require extra attention.
+The top-of-the-range TrueMapping navigation system uses lidar technology and laser sensors to detect the environment from large furnitures down to objects as small as 2mm, enabling it to plan an efficient cleaning path that minimizes missed or repeated spots.
+The interactive map on the mobile ECOVACS HOME app also allows you to fully customize the cleaning settings, selecting target areas that require extra attention.

 What is lidar in robot vacuums?